 Swedish author Liza Marklund published two novels about a woman abused, beaten and threatened by her Muslim boyfriend, subtitling them "true stories" and opening the books with a statement that only names and places had been changed, the rest were all fact.
 Like Dan Brown, she then proceeded to make this claim in countless interviews and articles, and used the books as evidence in political debates.
 Then in late 2008 a woman named Monica Antonsson published a book pointing out the enormous factual errors in the book (for instance, the boyfriend wasn't actually a Muslim), proving that the book was almost entirely fiction.
 Marklund then stated that the book was never meant to be taken as true, only loosely based on truth.
 The Swedes had been Dan Browned.
 And were mad about it.
-Since then, the books have been presented and sold as fiction.
-However, this was after Liza Marklund became famous for her crime fiction.
+Since then, the books have been presented and sold as fiction – after Liza Marklund became famous for her crime fiction.
 The first book was also published as not written by Liza Marklund at all.
 She was a mere ghost writer.

 Gavin Menzies for a series of books on the Chinese discovering the world:

 The problem is nearly every piece of supposed evidence in support of this thesis is mangled, misused and thoroughly abused, including many whose history is not only known but in direct contradiction of any possible Chinese involvement including a tower in Boston built by one of the founding fathers of the city which somehow became Chinese.
 Perhaps the strangest nonsense is that he relies on a major east-west Pacific current travelling the wrong direction, despite having been a submarine captain who sailed the area, and where such information is central to the job (though he WAS fired for incompetence).
-Seemingly he had submitted a non-fiction work that was reasonably factual however the publisher rejected it and asked him to rewrite it as fiction - too bad it was then marketed as historical non-fiction.
+Seemingly he had submitted a non-fiction work that was reasonably factual but the publisher rejected it and asked him to rewrite it as fiction - too bad it was then marketed as historical non-fiction.
 Destroyed Gavin's credibility as a historian forever.

 A later book, The Lost Empire of Atlantis: History's Greatest Mystery Revealed (pub.
 2011) takes the 'country maintains intercontinental empire' theme to its logical conclusion by claiming that the Atlantean-Minoan civilisation had a half-world-spanning-empire from India to the Americas - one which nobody in the historical or anthropological communities noticed before, apparently.